dokester/BayesicFitting/README.md

 ## What's new.
- + 18 Feb 2021 version 2.7.0
+ + 29 Oct 2021 version 2.8.0
-   * New class: EvidenceProblem & ModelDistribution; adaptations in NestedSampler and tests.
+   * New class: BernoulliErrorDistribution and SoftMaxModel, tests, examples and data
-   * Change in constrain method definition
-   * decay in ExpModel
+   * Adaptations To BernoulliED in some other classes
-   * some seldom errors, clean-up & new test harnasses.

- + 19 April 2021 version 2.7.1
-   * remove CrossEngine completely

- + 20 April 2021 version 2.7.2
+   * Multi-dim input and output issues
-   * put some tests on hold
+   * Updated some other tests and examples
-   * few minor issues/errors
+   * Documentation and other small issues.

 ## Content